Skip to main content

 Biographical / Historical

-The Houston Jewish History Archive was founded as a reaction to Hurricane Harvey in 2017, out of the urgent need to rescue documents and other priceless historical materials related to Jewish life in Houston that were endangered by the flood.
+The Houston Jewish History Archives (HJHA) was founded as a reaction to Hurricane Harvey in 2017, out of the urgent need to rescue documents and other priceless historical materials related to Jewish life in Houston that were endangered by the flood.
 Over time, this project developed into a much broader effort: an endeavor to safeguard the legacy of Jews in South Texas and to make the archival records available to the public for research, learning, and enjoyment.
-The mission of the Houston Jewish History Archive is to collect, preserve, and make accessible the documents, photographs, artifacts, and memories that tell the story of Jewish life in Greater Houston and South Texas.
-The Houston Jewish History Archive is a collaborative effort between Rice University's Program in Jewish Studies and the Woodson Research Center (WRC) in Fondren Library, where the archive is housed.The HJHA oral history project was expanded during the Covid-19 pandemic.
+The archive was renamed the Joan and Stanford South Texas Jewish Archives (STJA) in 2023.
+The mission of the STJA is to collect, preserve, and make accessible the documents, photographs, artifacts, and memories that tell the story of Jewish life in Greater Houston and South Texas.
+The STJA is a collaborative effort between Rice University's Program in Jewish Studies and the Woodson Research Center (WRC) in Fondren Library, where the archive is housed.The STJA oral history project was expanded during the Covid-19 pandemic.

-Dr. Joshua Furman is the founding director of the Houston Jewish History Archive at Rice.
+Dr. Joshua Furman was the founding director of the Houston Jewish History Archive at Rice.
 A native Texan, Dr. Furman grew up in San Antonio.
 He received his Ph.D in modern Jewish history. from the University of Maryland in 2015.
 At Rice, Dr. Furman offers courses on Texas Jewish history, the American Jewish immigrant experience, African-American Jewish relations, and Jewish food traditions.
 Excerpted from: https://jewishstudies.rice.edu/houston-jewish-history-archive

 Extent